oliverjam/learn-destructuring/README.md

 See how we don't have to worry about the order we pass the parameters in?
 It also makes the function self-documenting and it's easier to remember what values you're passing when you call the function.

-React components similarly take a single argument (props), so this pattern is used a lot there:
+React components similarly take a single argument (the props object), so this pattern is used a lot there:

 ```jsx
 const Button = ({ label, onClick }) => (